Do you want to learn how to save money on meat while still eating healthy? I’ve found several different ways that you can save money when buying meat.

 Sometimes buying meat from the freezer section is cheaper than buying it fresh, especially if you need the meat when it’s not on sale.
 Make sure you’ve kept track of the sales price and regular price, so you can check and see if the frozen version is cheaper or not.Do you want to learn how to save money on meat while still eating healthy?
 I've found several different ways that you can save money when buying meat.
 Click to find out how!Click To Tweet

 Boneless, skinless chicken often sells for a lot more per pound than chicken with the skin still on it.
 It doesn’t take much of an effort to cut off the skin and fat yourself.

 Inexpensive cuts of meat, especially beef, aren’t as tender as the more expensive cuts, but you can change that by how you prepare it.
-The marked down round steak that I bought Saturday, was what I used for dinner last night and will have again tonight.
+The marked down round steak that I bought, was what I used for dinner one night and will then we had it again the next night.
 I browned it in a skillet on the stove and then cooked it in the slow cooker with soup, mushrooms, seasonings, and fat free cream cheese added at the end.
 This made the meat very tender and was delicious over noodles.
 I didn’t even have to use a knife to cut it, just a fork was good enough.

 You can also do the same with pork loin roasts – cook them in the slow cooker or oven.
 I cook mine in the slow cooker with a homemade sauce.
 I make this sometimes when my parents come over for dinner and it makes enough for all 7 of us for one night, my parents to have another night, and my kids and I to have for sandwiches for our lunch.
 The meat is so tender that my parents can easily chew it, even though their teeth aren’t as great as they used to be, and tender enough for our sandwiches.